Debt Collection in China

 Which documents are necessary for debt collection in China?

-What happens after the first demand for payment?
+What happens after the warning letter for payment against a Chinese debtor?

-If the Court procedure has not still been initiated, and there is only a warning letter, the debtor's actions will have consequences depending on the response they may provide, if any (for instance, if they refuse or contest the relationship or the amount, or if they include some other counterclaims, or if they simply do not answer).
+If the Court procedure has not yet been initiated, and there is only a warning letter, the debtor's actions will have consequences depending on the response they may provide if any (for instance, if they refuse or contest the relationship or the amount, or if they include some other counterclaims, or if they simply do not answer).

-If a recovery Court process has been initiated, the debtor's acceptance and payment may imply their obligation to also pay the procedural costs if this has been previously required by any recorded means.
+If a recovery process has been initiated before the Court, the debtor's acceptance and payment may imply their obligation to also pay the procedural costs if this has been previously required by any recorded means.
 If the debtor opposes, then the trial will continue in its different phases.

 In general terms, the best opportunity for the creditor to start any legal claim is to find out, with the help of a lawyer, as much as possible on the solvency of the debtor.